-This second installment in the Black History Month movie series is somewhat more serious than our earlier Black Panther Screening.
+This third installment in the Black History Month movie series is somewhat more serious than our earlier Black Panther Screening.
 It takes a look at the life of the controversial figure that was Malcolm X. In the words of Roger Ebert,

 Spike Lee's "Malcolm X" is one of the great screen biographies, celebrating the whole sweep of an American life that began in sorrow and bottomed out on the streets and in prison before its hero reinvented himself.
 Watching the film, I understood more clearly how we do have the power to change our own lives, how fate doesn't deal all of the cards.
 The film is inspirational and educational - and it is also entertaining, as movies must be before they can be anything else.

 Walking into "Malcolm X," I expected an angrier film than Spike Lee has made.
 This film is not an assault but an explanation, and it is not exclusionary; it deliberately addresses all races in its audience.
 White people, going into the film, may expect to meet a Malcolm X who will attack them, but they will find a Malcolm X whose experiences and motives make him understandable and finally heroic.

 Every Lee film is an exercise in empathy.
 He is not interested in congratulating the black people in his audience, or condemning the white ones.
 He puts human beings on the screen, and asks his audience to walk a little while in their shoes.

 Snacks and beverages will be served and, if there is time, it might be nice to open the floor to discussion after.